-We think we aren’t that sinful and don’t understand how holy God is, so Jesus’ grace isn’t that big of a deal.
+We may think we aren’t that sinful and don’t understand how holy God is, so we may take his grace for granted.

-What I want the group to know and understand: That a growing awareness of God’s holiness and our sinfulness are essential to living in awe of Jesus’ grace.
+- KNOW: That a growing awareness of God’s holiness and our sinfulness is key to living in the grace of Jesus.

-How I want the group to respond to Christ: By celebrating his grace and inviting him to show more of his holiness and expose more of our individual sinfulness.
+- DO: Celebrate his grace and invite him to show more of his holiness and our sinfulness.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!